James Rimmer (Principal Investigator)

 Brandon serves as the Lab Coordinator for the UAB/Lakeshore Research Collaborative and aids in all exercise and study testing.
 Brandon attended the University of Alabama at Birmingham where he finished his MA and worked as an exercise physiologist and a research study coordinator in the Nutrition Sciences Department at UAB.

 Laurie Malone, PhD, FACSM, FIFAPA is an Exercise Scientist for the UAB/Lakeshore Research Collaborative.
 Dr. Malone’s research utilizes a multi-disciplinary approach to examine the impact of physical activity and sport on the lives of persons with disability across the lifespan.
 Dr. Malone has published several book chapters and numerous articles in peer-reviewed journals including Medicine and Science in Sports and Exercise, Adapted Physical Activity Quarterly, Journal of Sports Sciences, Disability and Rehabilitation, Journal of Physical Activity and Health, Journal of Rehabilitation Research and Development, and the Games for Health Journal.
 She regularly presents at National and International scientific conferences and her current professional affiliations and activities include reviewing for several journals, Secretary for the North American Federation of Adapted Physical Activity, and founding member of International Network for the Advancement of Paralympic Sport through Science.
 Dr. Malone teaches courses in adapted physical activity and kinesiology for the School of Human Studies at UAB.
 Recent awards received by Dr. Malone include nomination as a Fellow for the American College of Sports Medicine and the International Federation of Adapted Physical Activity.

-Dr. Mehta is an Assistant Professor in the Department of Health Services Administration and an associate scientist with the Nutrition Obesity Research Center.
+Dr. Mehta is an Associate Professor in the Department of Health Services Administration and an associate scientist with the Nutrition Obesity Research Center.
 He also directs and leads the statistical analysis and design of the UAB/Lakeshore Research collaborative in the area of disability and rehabilitation sciences.
 Dr. Mehta’s interests lie in aggregating and integrating silos of genomic, epidemiological and administrative data, to investigate interesting scientific questions, through novel applications of statistical methods and computing platforms.
 He is especially interested in pursuing scientific inquiry in topics related to obesity, longevity, disability, rehabilitation and health policy and interventions.